frederic-perez/AmE-dictionary/data/idioms.md

 __brain surgery__ :four: A task requiring extreme intelligence, skill, or competence, usually used in a negative or rhetorical manner to indicate the opposite. _Just follow the directions as they’re written—it isn’t brain surgery._
 __brainchild__ :two::hammer:
 __brainwave__ :two: A sudden idea or moment of inspiration; a brainstorm. _I had a brilliant brainwave last night about how we could end world hunger._
+__brand new__ [:scroll: The word “brand” here comes from Old English for fire or flame; thus, something that is brand new is likened to that which is forged in—and fresh out of—fire.]
+Completely new and unused. _I bought Jim a brand-new computer for his birthday._ _That car is brand new, so be extra careful when you drive it._
 __brass monkeys__ Very cold weather.
 __brat__ :dart: The new usage of _brat_ redefines the word, using it to refer to someone who is confidently rebellious, unapologetically bold, and playfully defiant. _In 2024, a new usage of brat exploded into the mainstream after a three-word tweet by musician Charli XCX: “kamala IS brat.”_
 __brazen it out__ To face a difficult, uncertain, or intimidating situation with brave or impudent self-confidence. _I’m terrified to give this presentation, but I just have to brazen it out and hope for the best._